-Just 3.5 hours’ drive from Johannesburg, the landscapes of the Waterberg massif in Limpopo are the perfect setting for a walk on the wild side.
+Just 3.5 hours’ drive from Johannesburg in South Africa, the landscapes of the Waterberg massif in Limpopo are the perfect setting for a walking safari.
 Experienced rangers lead small groups of guests down into sandstone gorges, along rivers in the shadow of towering cliffs and into the heart of Big Five country.

 As the sun sank behind the mountains on our first evening, plunging the valley into darkness, head guide Johan joined us at the campfire to discuss the options for our private walking safari the following morning.
 He recommended a longer walk down into one of the sandstone gorges, and then along the river in search of game.

 We slept wonderfully well – no beeps or LED lights to disturb us – and awoke refreshed and raring to go.
 Our senses were alert to everything around us, from fresh coffee aromas to the daylight leaking into the hollows under the cliffs.

 With Johan leading the way, we descended a steep, rocky gorge, keeping an eye out for klipspringer, eagle, and places where a toe might easily be stubbed!
 Although we’d both been on many game drives in Africa, we hadn’t often had the opportunity to walk in pristine bush areas with such abundant wildlife.